cchurn/Formats2.0_Starter/README.md

     import $ from 'jquery';
     import  *  as  PIXI  from  'pixi.js';

-Some of examples of this are in Display.js
+Some of examples of this are in Display.js.
+All imports will add to the overall build size (main.js)